Skip to main content

 algHeaderAlgorithm: ES256, RS256, or PS256

-jwkHeaderYour public key (never include private key!)
+jwkHeaderYour public key (never include the private key)

 htmPayloadHTTP method (POST, GET)